 Gathering Information from Multiple Sources

-Information from schools, caregivers, and family members provides invaluable context.
+Information from schools, caregivers, and family members provides valuable context.
 For instance, children may behave differently in school compared to home.
-Understanding these variations clarifies whether traits are pervasive and significant.
-Practitioners often use standardized behavior reports and rating scales.
+Understanding these differences helps clarify whether traits appear broadly and cause real impact.
+Practitioners often use standardized behavior reports and rating scales to gather this data.

 Criteria for Different Presentations Under DSM-5

-According to the DSM-5, a diagnosis requires traits to be present for at least six months and significantly impacting daily functioning across multiple settings:
+According to the DSM-5, a diagnosis requires traits to be present for at least six months.
+These traits must also significantly affect daily functioning across multiple settings.

 - Inattentive Presentation: At least six traits of inattention for children up to age 16, or five for adolescents 17 and older and adults.